stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 29 (P4L6) - Design Reviews.md

 - Line 6: `term = x` is a `float` assigned to a `double` variable
 - Line 9: `term < e` is trying to evaluate different types

+### Defects Quiz 2

+_Indicate the type of error found on each line.
+Mark bug (B), documentation issue (D) , violation of coding standard (V), or inefficiency (I).
+For lines with multiple errors, enter as a list.
+Please enter the line number and the error(s) found._

+- Line [1, 5, 6, 9, 10]: B
+- Line 2: D
+- Line 6: V
+- Line [6, 8, 10]: I